blobotic/notes_public/psychology/1_history_and_approaches.md

 	- education and child-care reform, maternal and child health, attachment and adoption
 - cognitive psychologists - experiencing how we perceiveperceive, think, and solve problems
 	- study human thinking
-	- perception, language, attention, problem solving, memory, judgement, decision making, forgetting, intelligence
+	- perception, language, attention, problem solving, memory, judgment, decision making, forgetting, intelligence
 - educational psychologists - studying influences on teaching and learning
 	- processes involved in learning
 	- university psychology department or school of education